Pay, Time Off & Work Hour Calculators

 Example biweekly paycheck calculation

-If you also work 3 overtime hours each week, overtime pay is 6 x $25 x 1.5 = $225, giving estimated gross pay of $2,225 before optional deductions.
+If week 1 also has 6 overtime hours and week 2 has none, overtime pay is 6 x $25 x 1.5 = $225, giving estimated gross pay of $2,225 before optional deductions.
+The overtime remains assigned to week 1.

 What to check